ISAITB/docs-itb-ta/source/communityDashboard/index.rst

 The information you can edit in this form is:

 * Your community's **short** and **full name** (required).
-These are visible to the test bed administrator and in certain user reports.
+These are visible to the Test Bed administrator and in certain user reports.
 * Your community's **support email** address (optional) to receive contact form submissions.
 * Your preference on allowing **self-registration** for your community.
 * The **user permissions** you foresee for the community's members (initially collapsed).

-Here you can also view the community's **REST API key** that is used to identify the community when managing test suites via the :ref:`test bed's REST API<domains__specification__test_suite_rest>` (if enabled by the test bed administrator).
+Here you can also view the community's **REST API key** that is used to identify the community when managing test suites via the :ref:`Test Bed's REST API<domains__specification__test_suite_rest>` (if enabled by the Test Bed administrator).
 This is an automatically generated key that can be copied to your clipboard using the provided **copy** control.

-Regarding the **support email**, this is the address, typically a functional mailbox, where your community users' feedback is sent via the test bed's contact form (see :ref:`contact_support`).
-If you configure this email address, it will be used as the recipient of submissions, with the test bed default functional mailbox added in CC.
-If not configured, submissions will only be delivered to the test bed default functional mailbox.
+Regarding the **support email**, this is the address, typically a functional mailbox, where your community users' feedback is sent via the Test Bed's contact form (see :ref:`contact_support`).
+If you configure this email address, it will be used as the recipient of submissions, with the Test Bed default functional mailbox added in CC.
+If not configured, submissions will only be delivered to the Test Bed default functional mailbox.
 You can also check here the **Notify for pending interactions** option so that alerts are sent to the mailbox if test sessions are pending for administrator verification.

 .. note::
     **When to configure a support email:** If you have a large user community and expect to have frequent user interactions it is highly advised that you configure your own support email.
-This is important since most questions would typically relate to your community's test cases and specifications rather than the test bed software itself.
-The test bed team will most likely not be able to answer domain-specific questions and your users would experience unnecessary delays.
-On the other hand you would leave this unconfigured if your testing activities are limited, to benefit from the test bed's helpdesk without setting up your own.
+This is important since most questions would typically relate to your community's test cases and specifications rather than the Test Bed software itself.
+The Test Bed team will most likely not be able to answer domain-specific questions and your users would experience unnecessary delays.
+On the other hand you would leave this unconfigured if your testing activities are limited, to benefit from the Test Bed's helpdesk without setting up your own.

 Assuming you have defined a support email, the contact form submission messages are formatted in HTML such as the following sample.